St. Hedwig Parish, Cambridge

 St. Hedwig Parish is designated for Polish immigrants in Cambridge, Massachusetts, United States.
-Founded in 1907, it was one of the Polish-American Roman Catholic parishes in New England in the Archdiocese of Boston.
+Founded in 1907, it was one of the Polish-American Roman Catholic parishes in New England within the Archdiocese of Boston.

 The last pastor of the parish, from 1964, was Monsignor Francis Chmaj.
-The parish closed on June 15, 1995, though the closing mass was on April 23, 1995.
+The parish closed on June 15, 1995, although the closing mass was held on April 23, 1995.

-After World War II, the parish was a place that brought together the Polish Armed Forces officers settled in the Boston area.
+After World War II, the parish served as a gathering place for the Polish Armed Forces officers who settled in the Boston area.